trason-trail-races/oer/raceinfo.md

 ### Course Details

 There are three distances from which to choose.
-Select one below for details on aid stations, maps, and elevation.
+Select one below for details on aid stations, maps, and course elevation and profile.

 <a href="{{ site.url }}/course/100k">100k</a>